 The app supports learning when patients leave the clinic and can help with coping strategies, assertive responding and core beliefs and voices beliefs.
 It can also be adapted to reflect the specific learning requirements of individual patients.

 The app is available to all our patients.
-It requires a username and password, which we can provide.

 2. Overcoming Distressing Voices book